jeremiahflaga/jeremiahflaga.github.io-OLD/resume/sections/experiences/experience-5-four13.md

 	        <div class="card-body">
                 <div class="pr-3">
                     <p>
                         The first app I worked on has two ways for data access: one uses a database-first model of Entity Framework and the other one uses a code-first model of Entity Framework.
-It sometimes get's in the way when I'm searching for the model to use when adding features in the app.
+This sometimes gets in the way when I'm searching for the model to use when adding features in the app.
 So I refactored the app so that it will only use the code-first model.
 Then, when the refactorings was finished, I was able to delete all of the the database-first models.
                     </p>
                     <p>
-                        But it was just a small app and not very complex, so it was doable within a short period of time.
+                        It was just a small app and not very complex, so it was doable within a short period of time.
+I do not advise doing that in medium sized or big apps.
                     </p>
                 </div>
             </div>